 Investment Funds

-The refined fund framework and the momentum gained by Cyprus’ investment fund sector has also been recognised by major market players.
-This, coupled with growing client demand, sparked international fund platforms, such as Clearstream, Refinitiv and Bloomberg, to start listing Cyprus funds, providing an added boost in visibility and accessibility to global asset managers and fund professionals.
+The continuously refined fund framework and the momentum gained by Cyprus’ investment fund sector has also been recognised by major market players.
+This, coupled with growing client demand, sparked international fund platforms, such as Clearstream, Refinitiv and Bloomberg, to start listing Cyprus funds, providing an added boost in visibility and accessibility to international asset managers and fund professionals.
+Regulatory updates have played a crucial role in elevating Cyprus’ standing in the global fund industry, ensuring that it remains both competitive and agile.

 Cyprus offers both EU-regulated Undertakings of Collective Investment in Transferable Securities (UCITS) and Alternative Investment Funds (AIFs).
 Although Cyprus has secured some UCITS business – including ones promoted by international heavyweight institutions such as JP Morgan, Schroder, Pictet and Julius Baer – its focus has been to specialise in the structuring of alternative assets in sectors where it already has a strong global presence such as shipping, energy, real estate and wealth management.
 A major coup for the industry came recently, with organisations like MUFG Investor Services and Global Maritime Fund (GMF), which aims to become the world’s largest maritime fund, chose to base in Cyprus.
 Industry experts have also noted a growing interest from Indian, Israeli, and Japanese fund managers to establish a structure in Cyprus.